Prepare for IELTSPREPARE FOR IELTS

 After the test

 Collect your personal belongings.
-Your provisional results will be available online 13 calendar days after the test for IELTS on paper and 3-5 working days after the test for IELTS on Computer.
-Your official result will appear on your Test Report Form which will also be ready after 13 calendar days and 3-5 working days, respectively.
+Your provisional results will be available online 13 calendar days after the test for IELTS on paper and 1-5 days after the test for IELTS on Computer.
+Your official result will appear on your Test Report Form which will also be ready after 13 calendar days and 1-5 days, respectively.
 Your Test Report Form will be posted to you.

 Test day advice